nautechsystems/nautilus_trader/docs/getting_started/quickstart.md

-# Quick Start
+# Quickstart

 This guide explains how to get up and running with NautilusTrader backtesting with some FX data.
 The Nautilus maintainers have pre-loaded some test data using the standard Nautilus persistence format (Parquet) for this guide.

-For more details on how to load data into Nautilus, see [Backtest Example](../guides/backtest_example.md).
+For more details on how to load data into Nautilus, see the [Backtest](../tutorials/backtest_high_level.md) tutorial.

 ## Running in docker
 A self-contained dockerized jupyter notebook server is available for download, which does not require any setup or